Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/footer.md

 ---
 layout: docs
 title: Footer
-description: Documentation and examples for a powerful and responsive Boosted's footer.
+description: Documentation and examples for a powerful and responsive Boosted Innovation Cup's footer.
 It includes support for branding, navigation and more.
 group: components
 aliases:
   - "/docs/components/footer/"
 toc: true
-added: "5.2"
 ---

-{{< added-in "5.2.0" >}}

 ## How it works